-Upload internal applications with local files to deploy them to your mobile network and to take advantage of the mobile application management features of Workspace ONE UEM.
+You can upload internal applications with local files to deploy them to your mobile network and take advantage of the mobile application management features of Workspace ONE UEM.

 - Navigate to Add Application. and select

-- Select Local File to browse for the application file on the system.
+- Select Local File and browse for the application file on the system.

 - Select Continue and configure the Details tab options.
 Not every option is supported for every platform.

-Table 1.
-Setting Descriptions for Details Setting Description Name Enter a name for the application.
+Details Setting Details Description Name Enter a name for the application.
 Managed By View the organization group (OG) that the application belongs to in your Workspace ONE UEM OG hierarchy.
 Application ID Represents the application with a unique string.
 This option is pre-populated and was created with the application.

 Workspace ONE UEM uses the string to identify the application in systems like application whitelists and blacklists.